CCGCAM/HydraEO/README.md

 HYDRA-EO is an ESA-funded project that combines **hyperspectral, thermal and fluorescence** data with **radiative transfer models (RTMs)** and **hybrid machine learning** to detect biotic and abiotic stress in key crops across Spain, Italy and the Netherlands.

-The project is coordinated by the **Laboratory of Geo-information Science and Remote Sensing**, Department Environment Science, Wageningen University (WU-DES), together with:
+The project is coordinated by the **Laboratory of Geo-information Science and Remote Sensing**, Department Environment Sciences, Wageningen University (WU-DES), together with:

 - **WENR** – Wageningen Environmental Research, Wageningen University and Research (Wageningen, Netherlands)
-- **CNR-IBE** Consiglio Nazionale della Ricerca , Institute of BioEconomy (Fiorenze, Italy)
+- **CNR-IBE** Consiglio Nazionale della Ricerca, Institute of BioEconomy (Fiorenze, Italy)
 - **CIAG-IRIAF** – Agro-environmental Research Centre (Ciudad Real, Spain)

 ---